 Master of Science in Architecture Studies

-The Master of Science in Architecture Studies (SMArchS), a two-year program of advanced study beyond the first professional degree in architecture, is founded on research and inquiry in architecture as a discipline and as a practice.
-Emphasis is on inquiry into contemporary problems of architectural design and practice in the US and around the world.
+The Master of Science in Architecture Studies (SMArchS) is a two-year program of advanced study founded on research and inquiry in architecture as a discipline and as a practice.
+The program is intended both for students who already have a professional degree in architecture and those interested in advanced non-professional graduate study.

 Within the HTC discipline, there are two areas of study for SMArchS students: